 - Drink a lot of water.
 You don’t want to drink alcohol, but you DO want to drink plenty of water.
 Start the night before, and stay well hydrated.
 This allows the skin to accept the ink easier.

 - You can take a couple of Tylenol before your session.
 Be sure you DON’T take medications that contain blood thinners as they can cause you to bleed more.

 - Don’t drink.
 You might think that having a few drinks might help with your pain tolerance, but it is definitely not a good idea.
 Getting drunk and getting something regretable inked on your body is only part of the problem with drinking before getting a tattoo.
 Alcohol thins your blood which can cause more bleeding.
 It also causes people to make unpredictable movements which is obviously a huge problem for the artist trying to create art.
 Most tattoo artists will turn away a client that they feel has consumed alcohol or drugs anyway.

 - Avoid stimulants like energy and excessive caffeine.
 Stimulants increase alertness, anxiety, heart rate and blood pressure which makes sitting still for a tattoo difficult.

 - Learn about various tattoo locations.
 Some areas of your body hurt much more than others.
 I’ve had most parts of my body tattooed, and I can tell you that certain areas hurt much more than others.
 Feet, stomach, hands, and side are a few of the more painful areas.
 Of course this can varry person to person.
 Less painful areas include arms, legs, pects, and hips.

-Although it really isn’t possible to aleviate all the pain associated with getting a tattoo, there are many things you can do before and during your appointment that will help.
+Although it really isn’t possible to aleviate all the pain associated with getting a tattoo, there are many things you can do before and during your appointment that will help deal with tattoo pain.
 Probably the most important thing is to stay as calm and relaxed as possible.
 The mind is a powerful tool.
 I’ve practiced this technique during every single one of my sessions, and it defintely helps.